orbcode/orbuculum/README.md

 Orbuculum is a set of tools for decoding and presenting output flows from the Debug pins of a CORTEX-M CPU.
-Originally it only used the SWO pin but it now also supports hardware for parallel tracing through the TRACE pins too using the iCE40HX-8K and ECPIX-5 FPGA Boards.
+Originally it only used the SWO pin but it now also supports hardware for parallel tracing through ORBtrace.
 Numerous types of data can be output through these pins, from multiple channels of text messages through to Program Counter samples.
 Processing these data gives you a huge amount of insight into what is really going on inside your CPU.
 The tools are all mix-and-match according to what you are trying to do.
 The current set is;